-Brain Exercises to Keep your Mind Sharp
+Brain Exercises to Keep Your Mind Sharp

-You have probably already heard that brain exercises help to keep the mind sharp as you age, but no matter what your age, you begin to take some positive steps.
+You have probably already heard that brain exercises help to keep the mind sharp as you age, but no matter what your age, you can begin to take some positive steps.
 The wonderful thing about exercising the brain is that anyone can do it.
 The principle that applies to muscles also applies to the brain: Use it or lose it.

 Algebra is Brain Exercise